-Expand on your certificate: STI also offers a Medical Coding diploma and Associate degree program.
+Expand on your certificate: STC also offers a Medical Coding diploma and Associate degree program.

-What Can You Do with Your STI Certificate
+What Can You Do with Your STC Certificate

 Sioux Falls, South Dakota, is a regional hub for many healthcare centers, which draw rural residents to the area.
 Graduates find employment with the following healthcare and medical technology employers: